9 Proven Ways to Control Your Strongest Cravings

 iStock/Sjoerd van der Wal

 If you do give in to the urge to eat, a bit of imagination before digging in can help satisfy your craving sooner, according to a review of studies published in 2016 in Social and Personality Psychology Compass.
-Researchers had participants imagine putting quarters in a laundry machine or eating M&Ms before eating the candies in real life.
-Those who imagined eating 30 M&Ms and inserting quarters three times ate significantly fewer chocolates than those who imagined adding 30 quarters and eating three M&Ms, or just putting 33 quarters in the machine.
-The researchers guess that imagining yourself chowing down makes you feel like you’ve already eaten, so you’ll be able to stop eating sooner.
+When people imagined eating 30 M&Ms before being allowed to eat as much of the real candy as they wanted, they tended to eat fewer than people who imagined eating just three M&Ms ahead of time.
+The theory is that by picturing yourself chowing down, you feel like you’ve already eaten and you’ll feel you’ve had enough sooner.
 You could even whip up one of these delicious treats dietitians eat to beat their sugar cravings.

 When you’re stressed, the hormone cortisol floods your system, triggering the urge to eat foods high in fat or sugar.
 If you find yourself reaching for food to deal with stress, try taking a few moments for meditation.
 A review of studies published in 2014 in the journal Eating Behavior suggests that mindfulness meditation can decrease stress and make it easier to resist binge eating.
 Check out the other medical reasons why you’re hungry all the time.